 Home care lone workers need time.
-A Guardian/Insight survey asked what are the key challenges facing individual care workers, and the key challenges facing their employers.
+A Guardian/Insight survey asked two years ago what are the key challenges facing individual care workers, and the key challenges facing their employers.
 The challenges faced by employees and employers are linked.
 Forced by councils to bid at the lowest cost, home care providers struggle to pay and train their staff sufficiently to overcome skills and staffing shortages.

 For individuals the key challenges are time limitations (73%), pay (67%) and training (56%).

 For home care providers the three key challenges are skills shortage (63%), council commissioning (58%) and recruitment (55%).

 Managing Time Spent on Visits